frek666/Brutalism/Web design/Brutalism in Web design.md

 #### **What Defines Brutalism in Web Design?**

-Brutalism rejects elegant forms and pretentiousness, favoring **simplification** over complexity.
-If this style were a video game character, it would look like a rugged warrior with a sword or a mace.
+Brutalism in web design spits on neat shapes, opposes itself to overly pretentious sites, prefers simplification instead of complication.
+In a computer game, brutalism would be a rude warrior with a sword or mace in his hand.
+Brutalism is a bold style that deliberately combines rudeness, standardization and clumsy clarity.
+There is nothing superfluous in this style, everything is clear on a subconscious level and all the information is purely on the case.

 Brutalism is a **deliberate mix** of rawness, standardization, and intentionally "unpolished" clarity.
 There’s nothing superfluous—everything is intuitive and straight to the point.